ZaneDubya/MedievaLandsPublic/README.md

 I have very fond memories of Yserbius and the Imagination Network.
 CommunityKit is my attempt to recreate that kind of experience: the ability to create a persona, to play fun games with other people, and to be a part of a community that is welcoming, helpful, and supportive.

-The proof-of-concept goal of CommunityKit is to a modern reimplementation of The Shadow of Yserbius.
+The proof-of-concept goal of CommunityKit will be a modern reimplementation of The Shadow of Yserbius.
 After the dungeon crawl is complete, my stretch goals are to add community features such as in-game mail, and add other common games such as board/card games.
+Following the completion of the stretch goals, I plan to build the dungeon crawn engine to build a brand new scenario, with new assets and mechanics.

 This is the public repository for documentation and issue tracking for CommunityKit.
 * Check out [issue tracking here](https://github.com/ZaneDubya/CommunityKitPublic/issues).